entr0pia/trichromelibrary-squoosh/README.md

 [English](https://github.com/entr0pia/trichromelibrary-squoosh#readme) | [中文](https://github.com/entr0pia/trichromelibrary-squoosh/blob/master/README_ZH.md)

-Remove the outdated TrichromeLibrary. **Root Privilege Required**
+Remove the outdated TrichromeLibrary. **Root Privilege Required**.

 ## Description

 As we know, Google uses TrichromeLibrary to share the same code in Chrome and Webview on Android Q+ devices to save space on the device.
-The Play Store will automatically install the corresponding TrichromeLibrary version when installing and upgrading Chrome and Webview, but will not uninstall the old version.
+The Play Store will automatically install the corresponding TrichromeLibrary version when installing and upgrading Chrome and Webview, **but will not uninstall the old version**.

 It is known that the corresponding version of TrichromeLibrary can be uninstalled through the command ```pm uninstall com.google.android.trichromelibrary_$version```, so you can manually uninstall the version number of TrichromeLibrary.
 Unfortunately, Android does a poor job of shared library management.
 TrichromeLibrary cannot be displayed in the application list like a normal application (because it is a shared library), nor can use `adb shell pm list libraries` to query installed libraries version on the device.